Hasul79/Windows_server-Active_Directory/README.md

-# Сначала нам нужно установить Virtual Box или VMware и ISO-файл службы Microsoft
+# First, we need to install VirtualBox or VMware and the Microsoft service ISO file.

 <p>VirtualBox - <a href="https://www.virtualbox.org/wiki/Downloads">Download VirtualBox</a></p>